trailofbits/it-depends/README.md

 ## TODO for this script

 * Save results in a database of some kind.
+DONE in neo4j

 * Figure out the best way to process a large number of GitHub repos: